freenet/freenet-core/README.md

 ### Architecture

-A decentralized, scalable key-value store in which values are arbitrary data we call *state*, and keys are *cryptographic contracts* that control the creation and modification of its associated state.
+A decentralized, scalable key-value store based on [small world routing](https://freenetproject.org/assets/papers/lic.pdf), in which values are arbitrary data we call *state*, and keys are *cryptographic contracts* that control the creation and modification of its associated state.
 Contracts are implemented in [Web Assembly](https://webassembly.org/).
 Any participant in the network can request a contract's state, and also *subscribe* to state changes.

 Locutus is implemented in Rust and will be available across all major operating systems, desktop and mobile.